Let's Adore Jesus-Eucharist! | Home >> Lost Sermons

 In a nutshell, the Mother Goat sternly warns her Baby goat before leaving, forbidding it to unlock the door to strangers.
 She gives the Baby goat a password, but of course, the wolf happens to be around and hears it!
 So as soon as the Mother leaves, the wolf tries to pretend to be her, by giving the password.
 The Baby goat, wisely, asks for a second verification (the famous French expression: "Showing the White Foot").
 Since the wolf cannot put his paw under the door to show it's not a wolf's paw, he leaves without harming the baby.
 Problem solved!

 I like science.
 I like scientific experiments.
-Is Bergoglio really an anti-Pope?
-I invite Father Garrick Huang (and all other Catholic priests) to do the following experiment.
+Is Bergoglio really an anti- Pope?
+I invite all Catholic priests to do the following experiment.
 You'll need a sheet of paper, a pen, and a good industrial stapler with at least four staples.

 Start by printing the following 5 questions on a sheet, adding also your name, your photo, and the address of the parish where you are now a priest: